-If you plan to fish from your boat, you will also need to get licenses, so you’re legally doing it.
+If you plan to fish from your boat, you must also get licenses, so you’re legally doing it.

-Like any hobby, boating requires equipment, and that is beyond the actual boat and place to store it.
+Like any hobby, boating requires equipment and that is beyond the actual boat and a place to store it.
 You will want to have lines and bumpers so you can safely dock the boat.
 Your boat will need an anchor if you want to stop and stay in one place.

 No matter where you store the boat, you’ll want it covered when it’s not in use.